Katherine-Holland/running/README.md

 - My Mentor Spencer.
 - Code Institute support staff.
 - Code Institute P4 walkthrough projects.
+- Literature: Django by Example by Antonio Mele.

 As I worked through the walkthroughs and followed the steps I became more confident.
 It took a while for the processes and methodology I was working with to 'click' but toward the end of the project, and with the help of staff and my Mentor, the process became more obvious and I now feel I can expand on my user stories and create more complex Django projects moving forward.